Capital City

 Key Ways an EOR Supports Payroll in Guinea Bissau:

-The annual leave entitlement in Guinea Bissau is 4 weeks for a full time worker.
+The annual leave entitlement in Guinea Bissau is 30 calendar days for a full time worker after one year of service, accruing at a rate of two and a half working days per month.
 These can include public holidays on top of that or within those days, which would otherwise be unpaid.

 An Employer of Record (EOR) helps businesses manage annual leave, paid time off (PTO), and local holidays across the globe, including in Guinea Bissau.
 By partnering with an EOR, companies ensure full compliance with local labor laws in Guinea Bissau when it comes to annual leave and time-off management.
 EOR providers like Playroll offer platforms that simplify tracking and managing employee time off in Guinea Bissau.
 By outsourcing this responsibility to Playroll, you can streamline leave management, ensure compliance, and free up time to focus on other business priorities.